PagerDuty/security-training/docs/for_everyone/index.md

 You need to make them completely random, and humans are very bad at random.
 Even mashing your keyboard you're probably alternating your right and left hands, meaning there's patterns that can be implied.
 Computers are the thing that's going to be breaking your passwords, so a computer should be the one generating it too.

-Finally, not all websites let you make completely random passwords unfortunately.
+Finally, not all websites let you make completely random passwords, unfortunately.
 Some of them won't let you use certain characters, because of the way their systems work (this is usually an indication they're not storing passwords properly).
 You need to work within these restrictions, but use as many of the other available characters as you can in your passwords.

 ---